hacks-guide/Guide-WiiU/recover-ios.md

 ### Instructions

-> 1. Extract the `fpiiu-cbhc.zip` file to the root of your sd card
+> 1. Extract the `fpiiu-cbhc.zip` file to the root of your SD Card
 > 2. Install FileZilla on your computer
 > 3. Install Python on your computer